-\textit{Discussion and Conclusions.} We have presented a novel and simple method to measure neutrino masses by studying the properties of low density regions in the Lyman-$\alpha$ forest of quasar spectra.
-Those regions correspond to the inner parts of non-linear voids.
-We find that the number of regions above a given threshold in the flux is strongly affected by neutrinos, especially once the amplitude of the matter power spectrum is fixed at large scales (i.e. normalized by the CMB anisotropies).
+We have studied in detail the sensitivity of the threshold crossing statistics (see for example \citep{Jordi, Fan}) to the masses of the neutrinos.
+We have focused our study on the low density regions of the Lyman-$\alpha$ forest in quasar spectra.
+Those regions correspond to the innermost parts of non-linear voids.
+We find that the number of regions above a given threshold in the flux is strongly affected by the masses of the neutrinos.
 The changes between different models are due to two factors: the change in amplitude and slope in the linear power spectrum driven by neutrinos and non-linear effects associated with CDM and neutrinos (note that neutrinos modify the non-linear evolution of the CDM distribution).
 The inner panel of Fig. \ref{power_spectrum} shows the linear (solid lines) and non-linear (dotted lines) versions of the power spectrum at $z=3$ normalized to the case without neutrinos.
-Whereas the modification on large scales ($k<0.03~h~{\rm Mpc^{-1}}$) is driven by the linear power spectrum, we find that on smaller spatial scales the non-linear effects dominate.
-We have also shown that the $\sigma_8-\Omega_\nu$ degeneracy can be broken by studying the redshift evolution of low density regions in the Lyman-$\alpha$ forest flux.
+Whereas the modification on large scales ($k<0.03~h~{\rm Mpc^{-1}}$) is due to the change in the linear power spectrum, we find that on smaller spatial scales the non-linear effects dominate.